 Launching in September 2016, the programme builds on the success of UCL’s Management Science BSc/MSci, which launched 14/15 and the MSc in Business Analytics (with specialisation in Computer Science) in 2015/16.

 The Business Analytics MSc (with specialisation in Management Science) provides a rigorous, practical foundation in the key skills needed to unlock the value of data, and an in-depth understanding of how companies can use data to make decisions and improve business performance.
-The programme is taught in conjunction with the UCL Department of Computer Science, with advanced computer science courses available as elective options for students with appropriate expertise.
 It combines modules that explore how data and analytics are transforming key areas of business (decision-making, strategy, marketing, operations) with modules that provide students with the mathematical and computational foundations needed to make effective and intuitive use of the latest business analytics tools and platforms.

 Graduates from this new programme will be highly employable in global companies and high growth and high tech businesses, finance and banking organisations and consulting firms.
 They will be equipped to influence strategy and decision-making, and be able to drive business performance by transforming data into a powerful strategic asset.

 During the year, students undertake six core modules, two optional modules and complete a Consulting Project/Dissertation.